 Carrapateira is a nice start to walk to Praia da Bordeira and from there you can go all the way to Praia do Amado, but for sure bring water and energy “bars”, as it is a longer walk than expected, due to some walking through heavy sand in the dunes.
 The walk is impressive, the views are amazing and the pictures can’t tell how unbelievable the rock formation crawls along the coast and from what distance the cliffs emerge in the sea.
 There are barely any tourists now in June and only a handful of campers on the parking spots.
 Today the light is beautiful, but yesterday is was cloudy and foggy and often the houses here are covered in mist in the morning.
 The walk from Praia da Bordeira goes all the way until Praia do Amado, but you can turn halfway to the left and take a short cut to Carrapateira.

-The last couple of days I have been busy with organizing my trip to Spain in February.
+The last couple of days I have been busy organizing my trip to Spain in February.
 As there is no opportunity for a house sit in Andalusia, I decided to rent a place in Nerja.
 It would have been better to get a place centrally located in Andalusia, as I would like to discover places like Granada, Jaen, Cordoba, Ronda and Malaga, but it seems that it can be very cold inland, so I better choose a place closer to the sea.
-In Nerja I rented an apartment for two weeks.
-I made sure that there is heating, as I have been very cold for the last two months!
-Also, I got connected with a Dutch lady, who lives close to Denia in the countryside and she offered me to join her in her beautiful house, for a week or two.
-She has three dogs, from which one is half paralyzed and I can help her out with the dogs, while experiencing her daily life in Spain.
-So now everything is arranged for the next month, I can make my last trips in Portugal and relax a bit more.
+I rent an apartment for two weeks in Nerja and make sure that there is heating, as I have been very cold for the last two months!
+Also, I got connected with a Dutch lady, who lives close to Denia in the countryside.
+She offered me to join her for a week or two, in her beautiful house.
+She has three dogs and one is half paralyzed.
+I can help her out with the dogs, while experiencing her daily life in Spain.
+Now everything is arranged for the next month.

 Now I am off from Faro airport to Monchique, in the mountains.
 Again it is a gorgeous day; good for pictures!
 My first stop is at Caldas de Monchique, now a desolated place, but probably in the season and weekends full of visitors.
 There are some apartments, a hotel, a wine shop and gift store (both open), but nowhere a place where they offer coffee!
 I visit the Spa hotel, which will open up again end of February and with nice packages of 113 euro, which includes a weekend for one person, including the spa, the use of a swimming pool, two overnight stays, a dinner, drinks etc. Not bad at all!
 I walk down the hill and see the water factory, but I can’t find the “Caldas”…..